-AB5 - Film Producers face the challenge of complying with California's Independent Contractor Law.
+AB5 - Film Producers face the challenge of complying with California's Independent Contractor Law

-A. The person is free from the control and direction of the hiring entity in connection with the performance of the work, both under the contract for the performance of the work and in fact.
+A. The person is independent of the hiring organization in connection with the performance of the work, both under the contract for the performance of the work and in fact.

 Independent contractors have been the backbone of the business.
 They have lowered the overall cost of film production enough to permit independent filmmakers to make a living.
 However, the new ABC Test threatens to end independent film production as we know it.
-Applying the test to a typical film production, if a film producer hired a cinematographer for a production, the producer could possibly successfully show that the cinematographer met the third prong of the test — that of being engaged in an independently established trade, occupation or business of the same nature as that involved in the work performed (especially if the cinematographer operated as an LLC or an S-Corp).
-However, the producer would have a harder time of proving that the cinematographer met the remaining two prongs of the test.
-For example, could the producer successfully argue that a cinematographer performed work outside the course of a film producer's business?
-Possibly, but cinematography is central to the business of film production, isn't it?
-Similarly, could the producer argue that the cinematographer was free from the control or direction of the film producer in connection with the performance of his work when call times, location choices, etc., were entirely under the control of the producer?
+Applying the test to a typical film production, if a film producer hired a cinematographer for a presentation, the producer could successfully show that the cinematographer met the third prong of the test — that of being engaged in an independently established trade, occupation, or business of the exact nature as that involved in the work performed (mainly if the cinematographer operated as an LLC or an S-Corp).
+However, the producer would have a more challenging time proving that the cinematographer met the remaining two prongs of the test.
+For example, could the producer successfully argue that a cinematographer performed work outside a film producer's business?
+Possibly, but the cinematography is central to film production.
+Similarly, could the producer say that the cinematographer was free from the control or direction of the film producer in connection with the performance of his work when call times, location choices, etc., were entirely under the producer's power?
 Not successfully.

-Business service providers argue that they are exempt from AB5 restrictions under the Business-Business exception to AB5, which allows a business (the "contracting business") to contract to receive services from workers employed by another business ("business service provider").
+Business service providers argue that they are exempt from AB5 restrictions under the Business-Business exception to AB5, which allows a business (the "contracting business") to contract to receive services from workers employed by another company ("business service provider").
 However, to qualify for the B2B exception, the contracting business must show that the business service provider meets all of the 12 requirements of this exemption.

 In a recent article, Laura Curtis, a policy advocate for the California Chamber of Commerce, argues that, upon close examination of the actual language, the B2B exemption is virtually inoperable.
 Laura Curtis, ["Oh, What a Relief It Isn't — AB5 and the B2B Exemption," Capital Insider, January 21, 2020, capitolinsider.calchamber.com/2020/01.
 Accessed 20 August 2020.]